 Central objects of study are organizational forms and processes: a) at the political-administrative system of governance, from the local to the supra-national level, b) within and between different groups in society, c) between the political-administrative governing structure and various social groups.

-The Department do research over a wide area of empirical fields.
+The Department does research over a wide area of empirical fields.
 The educational sector, the health- and social sector, the environmental sector, the transport and communication sector, the ICT-sector, the aid sector, the municipal sector and the military defence sector are all well represented projects at the Department.
 The projects are often comparative, and knowledge is developed through comparison to the Nordic countries, the rest of Europe, and countries in Southern Africa, Central and North America, Australia/New Zealand, and in Asia.
 Of great value for the Department is also the research done by PhD- and master students supervised by the academic staff.

 The field of study is aimed at familiarising students with classical problems in political science and political theory such as: the relationship between state and society; organization and individual; professionalization; the division of responsibility between the public and private sectors; democratisation; the nature of politics; the relation between politics and administration; conditions for governance; leadership, steering, and management; what are characteristic features of different systems of governance and their normative foundations; ethical issues; and what the relationship is between the values to be realised and the systems of governance that are employed.
 The field of study is directed to the clarification of how different organizational forms affect the content of decisions, how they are implemented, and what the consequences are.